Saint Anthony's Sleep Center | 618/463-5172

 6. My heart pounds or beats irregularly during the night.

 8. I have trouble sleeping when I have a cold.

 9. I suddenly wake up gasping for breath during the night.

 10. I feel sleepy during the day even though I slept through the night.

 If you identify with three or more of these statements, you are showing symptoms of sleep apnea, and you may wish to talk to your physician about the situation.

-- Considered an eligible charge by most private insurers, as well as Medicare and Medicaid.
+- Payable by eligible charge by most private insurers, as well as Medicare and Medicaid.

 - Sleep Center results are interpreted by the physicians of Clayton Sleep Institute.

 - Our computerized monitoring system is state-of-the-art diagnostic equipment.